C-NERD/clinical-notes/pages/Skull observation.md

-- Observe for bossing of skull
+- Observe for bossing of skull (bulging or prominence of parts of the skull bone) -
-	-